-Funds donated to this project will be used to provide full scholarships and, transportation stipends for students who are not able to pay for transportation to and from classes.
-When the project ends any unused funds will be used for other TPF projects.
+Funds donated to this project will be used to provide full scholarships and transportation stipends for students who are not able to pay for transportation to and from classes.

 The “Sharing Joy” Covid-19 relief project is a project of the Thai Peace Foundation (TPF), a registered foundation in Thailand.
 It was started to help meet the needs of women (and some men) working in prostitution in Bangkok.
 Due to government restrictions most of them are not working and thus have no money for shelter, food, and other basic necessities.
 And many rural poor families depend on the money the women send them from Bangkok each month.

 The TPF is working in partnership with two Thai churches, an American church, and a Thai NGO that specializes in working with women in prostitution.
 We are raising funds to buy essential items to give to the women during this crisis.
 We are also offering them full scholarships to attend ongoing classes in the TPF’s “Hosea Project” which aims to equip them to find and succeed in jobs in the formal economy.